wikihouseproject/wikihouse.cc/README.md

 $ rm latest.dump
 ```

+## Day-to-day development

+Run `heroku local` to start a web server and a job worker (see
+`Procfile`).
+You can now visit the site at http://localhost:5000/.

+Run `rspec` to run the tests.

 ## Deploying

 The github master branch is auto-linked to heroku, so a simple `git push` will put your code on github and heroku at the same time.